Less bad: Air NZ expects to trim losses on strong travel bounce back

 Air New Zealand expects to trim forecast losses by around $50 million this financial year as travel rebounds strongly.

 The airline earlier this year said it was heading for a full-year loss before other significant items and taxation "of less than $800 million".
-In early May it said the result could be better than forecast and today said it now expects its full-year result to be a loss of less than $750m, an outlook one analyst said was better than expected.
+In early May it said the result could be better than forecast and today said it now expects its full-year result to be a loss of less than $750m.

 "The airline continues to see strong passenger booking activity on short-haul and international services following the opening of the New Zealand border.
 Domestic demand has also improved in recent weeks with business-related demand returning to approximately 90 per cent of pre-Covid levels," it said in an NZX statement.